 * Recycled food grade barrels

-Fittings include: a filter basket, overflow and interconnectivity outlet, overflow hose, nipple and spigot. you can easily attach them yourself.
+Fittings include: a filter basket, overflow and interconnectivity outlet, overflow hose, nipple and spigot that you can easily attach them yourself.
 Replacement parts available via www.rainbarrel.ca.

-They are easily transported in the passenger seat of a car.
+They are easily transported in the passenger seat or back seat of a car.

 Benefits of Using a Rain Barrel